Principle and Goals

 In addition, we will accelerate our transformation into a “regional national university with distinctive characteristics” with the aim of further developing our university as a regional “knowledge” center.
 To this end, we will reorganize and strengthen the functions of our education and research organizations, reform our entrance examinations to cope with the declining birthrate, reform our education to make it more student-centered and promote new internationalization for life after COVID-19.

 Furthermore, Japan has an ageing society, a low birthrate as well as a shortage of medical doctors in rural areas and these factors hinder the development of local regions.
-In Aomori Prefecture, where the population is aging rapidly, the University has taken the lead in providing regional medical care, and will collaborate with local governments to establish a new, sustainable regional medical care delivery system that will serve as the foundation for regional development
+In Aomori Prefecture, where the population is ageing rapidly, the University has taken the lead in providing regional medical care, and will collaborate with local governments to establish a new, sustainable regional medical care delivery system that will serve as the foundation for regional development

 In order to realize the above initiatives, the University, under the leadership of the President with a medium- to long-term perspective, will implement bold and strategic management and administrative reforms unconstrained by conventional ways of thinking.